wdhdev/free-for-life/README.md

   - [MailPopin](https://mailpop.in) - Get the most of your Stripe notifications with contextualized information.
   - [Nami ML](https://www.namiml.com) - Complete platform for in-app purchases and subscriptions on iOS and Android, including no-code paywalls, CRM, and analytics.
 Free for all base features to run an IAP business.
   - [RevenueCat](https://www.revenuecat.com) — Hosted backend for in-app purchases and subscriptions (iOS and Android).
 Free up to $10k/mo in tracked revenue.
-  - [vatlayer](https://vatlayer.com) — Instant VAT number validation and EU VAT rates API, free 100 API requests/month
+  - [VAT Layer](https://vatlayer.com) — Instant VAT number validation and EU VAT rates API, free 100 API requests/month
-  - [Freecurrencyapi.net](https://freecurrencyapi.net) — Free currency conversion and exchange rate data API.
+  - [freecurrencyapi.net](https://freecurrencyapi.net) — Free currency conversion and exchange rate data API.
 10 requests/hour without an API key, 50 000 requests per month when you register for free.

 [⬆ Back to Top](#table-of-contents)